 Period poop can get messy.
 Without a tampon in, it can look like a crime scene when you wipe.

-Flushable wipes can be your best friend during your period.
-Look for wipes that are free of perfumes and chemicals to avoid drying out or irritating your skin.
+Pre-moistened wipes can be your best friend during your period.
+Look for wipes that are biodegradable and also free of perfumes and chemicals, so you don’t dry out or irritate your skin.
+So-called “flushable wipes” aren’t recommended for your septic system.

 You can also finish off with some wet toilet paper if you don’t have wipes on hand.